Fool-Yang/AlphaSnake-Zero/README.md

 # AlphaSnake-Zero
-A machine learning AI that learns to play the game BattleSnake
+A machine learning AI that learns to play the multi-agent synchronous strategy game Battlesnake based on the AlphaGo Zero’s algorithms.

 This is an undergrad course project at the University of Victoria.
 I (Yang Li) contributed most of the work to it.
 Other members: Ahmed Siddiqui, Louis Kraak, Michail Roesli, Swapnil Daxini.